Heavens to Betsy: Pop culture

-Heavens to Betsy's music was included in the 1993 film I Was A Teenage Serial Killer and the 2013 video game Gone Home.
+Heavens to Betsy's music was included in the 1993 film I Was A Teenage Serial Killer, 2007 film Itty Bitty Titty Committee, and the 2013 video game Gone Home.
 In October 2011, English artist Katie Hare created an art installation in London with videos, audio, and zines related to Heavens to Betsy album Calculated.
 Hare chose Calculated “because, to me, it seems to really capture the moment an individual, in this case, a young woman’s, belief system is shaken and they begin to start questioning the world around them. ...Its directness is almost shocking.
 I remember being kind of uncomfortable by its honesty when I first listened to the record."

 In 2017, actresses Mackenzie Davis and Carrie Coon recorded an acoustic cover of the Heavens to Betsy track “Axemen" for their film Izzy Gets the F*ck Across Town.
 In 2021, the band Whisper Hiss covered the Heavens To Betsy song "Firefly" for Stars Rock Kill (Rock Stars), the 30th-anniversary celebration of the label Kill Rock Stars.